 [Please Note: It’s important that this workbook is not changed or altered because the code that collates the data into the format required by TfL will not function correctly if the layout, formatting etc are changed.
 This will then lead to the Care Leaver not being verified and being unable to claim the concession to which they are entitled.
 If there are any problems please contact the LIIA D&I team.]

-Every fortnight by 1000 on Friday, the workbook needs to be uploaded to the London Data Platform.
+Every fortnight by 10:00 on Friday, the workbook needs to be uploaded to the London Data Platform.

 Uploading data